 Some local fish, fresh from the sea is always a good idea right?!
 In the evening, on the main square in Karimunjawa, you’ll find a fish market.
 Pick your fish and they will prepare it for you.
 Time to enjoy your meal!

 One of the beautiful beaches we visited during our boat tour.
-Enjoy the swing, the perfectly white beach and the stunning blue water.
+Enjoy the swing, the perfect white beach and the stunning blue water.
 When being here, you know you’re in paradise.

 Another beach we visited during our boat trip was Ujung Gelam.
 I loved this place.
-There is a palm tree haning towards the water that you can climb (or leave that part to the locals).
-I loved being at this island, also because of some beautiful local girls that we’ve spend some time with.
+There is a palm tree hanging towards the water that you can climb (or leave that part to the locals).
+I loved being on this island, also because of some beautiful local girls that we’ve spent some time with.

-This place deserves the biggest shout out ever.
-We were stuck at the island because of bad weather and no boats leaving.
+This place deserves the biggest shout-out ever.
+We were stuck on the island because of bad weather and no boats leaving.
 We didn’t account for so much cash and all ATMs were out of service.
 We did stay on the ground in the restaurant during the night and had all our meals (as simple as possible) at this place.
 Best.
 People.
 Ever!

 As you can read – travel to Karimunjawa in Indonesia is quite off the beaten track.
 It isn’t your main tourist destination, but reaching the place isn’t impossible either and you’ll be rewarded with a stunning tropical island.
 A local tip!
 Is this an experience you might like?
-Also check out the guide about Sempu Island – another little island located at the coast of Java.
+Also, check out the guide about Sempu Island – another little island located on the coast of Java.